For daily wit & wisdom, sign up for the Almanac newsletter.

 When you are walking in the woods keep an eye out for some of these delightfully delicate wildflowers and assume the proper attitude of reverence by getting down to their level to observe them up close and personal.

-1. Virginia Bluebells (Mertensia virginica) is a gorgeous native wildflower found in moist woodlands and river flood plains.
+1. Virginia Bluebells(Mertensia virginica) is a gorgeous native wildflower found in moist woodlands and river flood plains.
 This ephemeral perennial plant comes up early in the spring.
-Purplish pink buds open to sky blue flowers with a delicate, sweet fragrance.
+Purplish pink buds open to sky-blue flowers with a delicate, sweet fragrance.
 The tubular flowers are beloved by pollinating bumblebees and other long-tongued bees but are visited as well as by several types of butterflies, moths, and hummingbirds.

 Unfortunately, bluebells are considered threatened in its native range due to habitat destruction and flooding.
 Photo: C. Boeckmann

-2. Dutchman’s breeches (Dicentra cucullaria) look just like white pantaloons hanging upside-down to dry.
+2. Dutchman’s breeches(Dicentra cucullaria) look just like white pantaloons hanging upside down to dry.
 They are also called soldier’s cap or butterfly banners and are related to bleeding hearts.
 The upside-down blossoms protect the pollen from wind and rain.
-Only the female bumblebees with her long tongue, can reach the nectar deep inside the long spurs and pollinate the flower in the process.
+Only the female bumblebee, with her long tongue, can reach the nectar deep inside the long spurs and pollinate the flower in the process.

-3. Bloodroot (Sanguinaria canadensis) has pure white flowers with leaves that wrap around the stem and bud, trapping warm air.
+3. Bloodroot (Sanguinariacanadensis) has pure white flowers with leaves that wrap around the stem and bud, trapping warm air.
 Bloodroot gets its name from the red sap the leaves, stems, and roots exude when broken.

-The petals appear before the leaves unfurl and at night they close up to protect the center from rain or frost.
+The petals appear before the leaves unfurl, and at night, they close up to protect the center from rain or frost.

 5. Trout lily (Erythronium americanum) is the earliest blooming lily, bearing small yellow trumpets with recurved petals.
 The purple splotches on its leaves resemble the markings on a brook trout, giving it its name.

-7. Starflower (Trientalis borealis) is a plant of sevens - seven leaves, seven petals, seven stamens, and even seven seeds in each capsule.
+7. Starflower (Trientalis borealis) is a plant of sevens—seven leaves, seven petals, seven stamens, and even seven seeds in each capsule.
 These bright white flowers spread by underground runners and will form a nice carpet if undisturbed.

 8. Wood anemones (Anemone quinquefolia) have a pliable stem that can survive strong winds.
-Its white blossoms have no nectar or scent and the plant is wind pollinated giving it the common name windflower.
+Its white blossoms have no nectar or scent, and the plant is wind-pollinated, giving it the common name windflower.

 9. Round-lobed hepatica (Anemone americana) is an early bloomer; its buds have hairs that act as insulation.
 It is easy to miss because its tiny flowers appear among last year’s withered leaves.
-The blossoms can be dark violet, white or a range of pastel colors including pink, lavender, and pale blue.
+The blossoms can be dark violet, white, or a range of pastel colors, including pink, lavender, and pale blue.
 Its flowers are self-fertile and don’t need an insect to pollinate them.

 A Word on Invasives

 The early spring wildflowers are what our native insects need to survive; many of them require a specific plant species, similar to how the monarch needs milkweed.
 Lesser Celandine out-competes the native wildflowers; when insect populations decline, bird populations decline, and the ecosystem falls apart in the geography.
-This invasive really causes problems where it’s out of place, spreading very rapidly and far from where originally planted, especially when rivers wash seed down from locations upstream.
+This invasive really causes problems where it’s out of place, spreading very rapidly and far from where it originally planted, especially when rivers wash seed down from locations upstream.

-Now, let’s back to our lovely wildflowers!
+Now, let’s go back to our lovely wildflowers!
 Enjoy them in their natural surroundings.
 Never dig them up and try to transplant them into your own garden.
 Many species, like trout lilies, take upwards of 8 years to flower.

 Just enjoy a walk in the woods and the chance to see these wildflowers during the few short weeks that they flower.
 As the name “ephemeral” suggests, their beauty is fleeting.